MGM Resorts International: Dubai World investment (2007–2009)

 On April 19, 2007 the company announced that it planned to purchase a 7.6 acre site from Concord Wilshire Partners for $130 million and a 25.8 acre site from Gordon Gaming for $444 million.
 The two parcels give the company complete control of the southwest corner of the Sahara and Las Vegas Boulevard intersection.
 When combined with underused parts of the Circus Circus site, the company will have a 68 acre site for future development.
 The Concord site had been the proposed location for the Maxim Casino.

 On August 22, 2007, Dubai World said it would buy a 9.5 percent stake in MGM for about $2.4 billion.
 It would also invest about $2.7 billion to acquire a 50 percent stake in MGM's CityCenter project.
 Dubai World would pay MGM Mirage an additional $100 million if the project opened on time and on budget.
 The investment firm would buy 14.2 million shares from MGM Mirage.
 The firm would also issue a public tender for an additional 14.2 million shares at the same price.

-On October 29, 2008, MGM Mirage halted a $5 billion Atlantic City project on land next to the Borgata.
+In October 2008, MGM Mirage halted a $5 billion Atlantic City project on land next to the Borgata.

 At about the same time, New Jersey gambling regulators were evaluating MGM Mirage's suitability to operate casinos in New Jersey, and were unconvinced that MGM Mirage's Macau partner, Pansy Ho, could operate independently from influence of her father, Stanley Ho.
 The latter was often accused of ties with Chinese organized crime and letting the gangs operate in his casinos' VIP rooms.
-Faced with not complying with New Jersey gaming regulations, MGM Mirage decided to divest the highly profitable Borgata in order to continue pursuing the even more lucrative Chinese market.
+Faced with not complying with New Jersey gambling regulations, MGM Mirage decided to divest the highly profitable Borgata in order to continue pursuing the even more lucrative Chinese market.
 MGM Mirage subsequently transferred its 50% share in the Borgata to a divestiture trust through which it received all benefit of the ownership.
 The trust was responsible for selling MGM's interest within 30 months, although MGM had the right to direct the trustee during the first 18 months.

-On December 16, 2008, MGM Mirage announced the sale of its Las Vegas Treasure Island resort and casino to billionaire Phil Ruffin.
+In December 2008, MGM Mirage announced the sale of its Las Vegas Treasure Island resort and casino to billionaire Phil Ruffin.
 The sale was completed on March 20, 2009 for $600 million in cash plus a $175 million promissory note.

-On March 23, 2009 Dubai World and Infinity World announced that they had filed a lawsuit in the Delaware Chancery Court seeking to be released from their CityCenter joint venture agreement with MGM Mirage after the company filed its annual report stating that "there is substantial doubt about our ability to continue as a going concern," and "it cannot provide assurance that its business would generate sufficient cash flow from operation."
+In March 2009, Dubai World and Infinity World announced that they had filed a lawsuit in the Delaware Chancery Court seeking to be released from their CityCenter joint venture agreement with MGM Mirage after the company filed its annual report stating that "there is substantial doubt about our ability to continue as a going concern," and "it cannot provide assurance that its business would generate sufficient cash flow from operation."

-Starting on April 6, 2009 news reports surfaced that MGM Mirage had hired investment firm Morgan Stanley to assist the company in finding possible buyers for the MGM Grand Detroit and the Beau Rivage.
+Starting in April 2009, news reports surfaced that MGM Mirage had hired investment firm Morgan Stanley to assist the company in finding possible buyers for the MGM Grand Detroit and the Beau Rivage.